mj-linane/OR-APCSP-P5JS-Lesson/61.while-loop-simulations/compiled-instructions.md

 To begin with you will change your looping condition so that the loop again only runs 10 times.
 This will allow us to visually confirm our code is working.

-Keeping Track of Streaks: We know we need to count streaks of heads, how do we do this in code?
+Keeping Track of Streaks: We know we need to count streaks of heads; how do we do this in code?
 Do we need to keep track of all the previous flips so we know that we're on a streak?

 _The answer is: no. We can instead just count in a clever way that makes our code pretty simple.
 Make a variable to use as a counter and..._